Congratulations on establishing your small business to the point that you are ready to hire some help.

 Hiring and paying your first employee and every employee after that is an exciting, but often daunting, prospect when it comes to all of the tax information to keep track of.
 PaycheckCity has resources to help make sure all of your bases are covered.
 To avoid penalties and be payroll compliant you can use our small business checklist.

-If you are looking for a small business payroll provider, PaycheckCity Payroll by PaycheckCity is right-sized and right-priced for small businesses like yours.
+If you are looking for a small business payroll provider, PaycheckCity Payroll by PaycheckCity is right-sized and right-priced for your small business.
 Learn more here.

 These free resources should not be taken as tax or legal advice.
 Content provided is intended as general information.
 Tax regulations and laws change and the impact of laws can vary.
 Consult a tax advisor, CPA or lawyer for guidance on your specific situation.